 Online Sponsorship and Advertising.
 We generate revenue from our online sponsorship and advertising program that allows carriers to purchase advertising space in specific markets in a sponsorship area on our website and allows Medicare-related carriers to purchase advertising on a separate website developed, hosted and maintained by us.
 In return, we are typically paid a flat fee or, with respect to individual and family health insurance plans, a monthly fee and a performance-based fee based on metrics such as submitted health insurance applications.
 Health insurance carriers commit to sponsorship and advertising on a quarterly basis, if at all, and generally determine prior to the quarter whether to purchase sponsorship and advertising from us and how much they are willing to spend.
-During the first half of 2017, online sponsorship and advertising revenue declined compared to the first half of 2016, primarily due to a decline in individual and family health insurance submitted applications, as well as a reduction in the amount we received for Medicare-related advertising.
-We expect this trend will continue in the second half of 2017.
+During the first nine months of 2017, online sponsorship and advertising revenue declined compared to the first nine months of 2016, primarily due to a decline in individual and family health insurance submitted applications, as well as a reduction in the amount we received for Medicare-related advertising.
+We expect this trend will continue for the remainder of 2017.

 Technology Licensing.
 We generate revenue from licensing the use of our health insurance ecommerce technology.
 Our technology platform enables health insurance carriers to market and distribute health insurance plans online.
 Health insurance carriers that license our technology typically pay us implementation fees and performance-based fees that are based on metrics such as submitted health insurance applications.
-During the first half of 2017, technology licensing revenue declined compared to the first half of 2016, primarily due to the decline in individual and family health insurance submitted applications.
-We expect this trend will continue in the second half of 2017.
+During the first nine months of 2017, technology licensing revenue declined compared to the first nine months of 2016, primarily due to the decline in individual and family health insurance submitted applications.
+We expect this trend will continue for the remainder of 2017.

 Lead Referrals.
-We generate revenue from referral fees paid to us based on Medicare-related and individual and family health insurance leads generated by our ecommerce platforms that are delivered and sold to third parties.
-During first half of 2017, lead revenue declined compared to first half of 2016, primarily due to a decrease in the number of excess leads we were unable to service as a health insurance agent.
-We expect this trend will continue in the second half of 2017.
+We generate revenue from referral fees paid to us based on Medicare-related and individual and family health insurance leads we generated that are delivered and sold to third parties.
+During first nine months of 2017, lead revenue declined compared to first nine months of 2016, primarily due to a decrease in the number of excess leads we were unable to service as a health insurance agent.
+We expect this trend will continue for the remainder of 2017.